 We’ve all had it happen to us.
 You’re working on a big presentation and suddenly the power goes out.
 Poof!
 You’ve lost your unsaved document.
 While that situation is upsetting and disruptive, it’s even more serious if there’s a power outage while your radiology team is creating medical imaging with CT Scanner, MRIs , C-Arms and more.
 That’s why it’s wise (and essential) to have the proper UPS in place to protect you during power losses and surges.

-When you hook up your medical imaging equipment to a UPS (Uninterruptible Power Supply) and a power surge or outage occurs, it will seamlessly kick in to keep your equipment from shutting down for a while.
+When you hook up your refurbished medical equipment to a UPS (Uninterruptible Power Supply) and a power surge or outage occurs, it will seamlessly kick in to keep your equipment from shutting down for a while.
 This gives you time to save what you were working on and then safety turn the system off.

 As you know, if medical imaging equipment isn’t shut down properly, it can cause some serious issues.
 You could lose patient data, which is inconvenient for your patient and results in lost revenue for your practice.
 It also costs you and your patients time.
 After all, if you lose a patient’s data during an outage, they will need to reschedule an appointment, travel and wait.
 You will need to make time in your busy schedule to fit the patient in again.
 It’s a frustrating and time consuming situation for all involved.